datawire/ambassador-docs/docs/emissary/pre-release/howtos/cert-manager.md

 # Using cert-manager

+[//]: # (+FIX+ link to "TLS and certificates" concept)

-$productName$ has simple and easy built-in support for automatically using ACME to create and renew TLS certificates; configured by the [`AmbassadorHost` resource](../../topics/running/host-crd/).
-However, it only supports ACME's
+$AESproductName$ has simple and easy built-in support for automatically [using ACME] with the `http-01` challenge to create and renew TLS certificates.
+However, this support is not available in $OSSproductName$, and it is limited to the ACME `http-01` challenge type.
+If you're running
-`http-01` challenge; if you require more flexible certificate management (such as using ACME's `dns-01` challenge, or using a non-ACME certificate source), $productName$ also supports using external certificate management tools.
+$OSSproductName$, or if you require more flexible certificate management (such as using ACME's `dns-01` challenge, or using a non-ACME certificate source), external certificate management tools are also supported.

+[using ACME]: (../../topics/running/host-crd/#acme-support)

 One such tool is Jetstack's [cert-manager](https://github.com/jetstack/cert-manager), which is a general-purpose tool for managing certificates in Kubernetes.
 Cert-manager will automatically create and renew TLS certificates and store